ionutfarcas/distributed_Operator_Inference/README.md

 <!--If you wish to run the -->

 ## References
-- Farcas, I.-G., Gundevia, R. P., Munipalli, R., and Willcox, K. E., "Distributed computing for physics-based data-driven reduced modeling at scale: Application to a rotating detonation rocket engine" arXiv:2407.09994 (https://arxiv.org/abs/2407.09994)
+- Farcas, I.-G., Gundevia, R. P., Munipalli, R., and Willcox, K. E., <em>Distributed computing for physics-based data-driven reduced modeling at scale: Application to a rotating detonation rocket engine,</em> 2024. arXiv:2407.09994 (https://arxiv.org/abs/2407.09994)